The Guide is organized according to nine main topics:

 - Responses among Demographic subgroups:

-graph with more information on how to interpret the
+Example of a subgroup table with more information on how to interpret the numbers

 III.
 Key To Special Symbols in Guide Tables